Rogério Skylab: "Trilogia do Fim" and "Trilogia da Putrefação" (2024–present)

 In an April 2023 interview for the website Tenho Mais Discos que Amigos, Skylab has commented on a potential new trilogy of albums following the end of the then-ongoing "Trilogia do Cosmos", entitled "Trilogia do Fim" ("Trilogy of the End"), stating that "it'll probably be [his] final work before [he] can die"; volume 1, which was co-written and co-produced alongside Cadu Tenório, was officially announced on November 3, its first seven singles being released in monthly installments starting with "Minha Música" and finishing with "Rainha do Mar" on May 17, 2024.
 The complete album would be finally released on August 16, 2024.
 Volume 2, written in collaboration with Leandro Braga (who had already worked with Skylab on some releases of the "Trilogia do Cosmos"), came out on August 30, and volume 3, a partnership with Löis Lancaster, came out on September 13.
 Notwithstanding his statement implying that he planned to end his discography with the "Trilogia do Fim", Skylab later backtracked on his decision, and announced a new studio album on February 15, 2025, with the release of the teaser single "Eu Vou te Dar".
 Later that same year, alongside Korzus vocalist Marcello Pompeu, he took part in the single "Ratamahatta" (a Sepultura cover) by Santa Catarina-based alternative metal band Panaceia.

 On May 23, he confirmed a new series, the "Trilogia da Putrefação" ("Trilogy of Putrefaction"), with its first volume being released on August 15.
-Volume 2, another collaboration with Cadu Tenório, was released on October 31, and volume 3 will come out on November 28 following the single "Todo Mundo Comendo Todo Mundo".
+Volume 2, another collaboration with Cadu Tenório, was released on October 31, and volume 3, co-written alongside Löis Lancaster, came out on November 28 following the single "Todo Mundo Comendo Todo Mundo".
 Simultaneously alongside the "Trilogia da Putrefação", he has also announced a parallel series of compilations, containing both re-recorded versions of older songs and previously unreleased tracks; the first in the series, Mesa de Dissecação, was released on September 19.
 A second compilation, produced by DJ João Brasil and originally slated for November, was preceded by the single "Alguma Coisa Caiu" on July 30.

+On June 24, 2026, Skylab announced he was working on new projects, among them a new album entitled Encosto and the live album Nas Encruzas, recorded at a show at the Teatro de Arena in Ribeirão Preto on June 14 of that year; on September 25, the recording of "O Meu Pau Fica Duro" was released as a teaser single.